Research

 Why teams frame research the wrong way

+For them, was something you ran.
 You recruit a set number of users, schedule , ask questions, and at the end you get a set of findings.
-Something you can present, share, and move on from.
+A step in the — a phase, a deliverable, something you complete before moving into design.

 gets scoped like a task.
 Five users, ten users, a week of , a report at the end.
-There’s a start point, an end point, and an expectation that once it’s done, the answers are there.
+There's a start point, an end point, and an expectation that once it's done, the answers are there.
+It feels controlled.
+It feels predictable.

 Stakeholders often expect research to reduce ambiguity.
 In reality, good research usually reshapes how they understand the problem first.